sangam14/sangam14/README.md

-### Welcome To Hub

-Hi, Sangam here ,
-- Working as Developer Advocate APAC , Accurics
-- Docker Community Leader Award Winner 2020
-- Currently Building Communities & helping Other developers
+## $whoiam

+Sangam is working as Developer Advocate APAC at Accurics with focus on Cyber resilience can only be achieved through self-healing cloud native infrastructure. also Docker Community Award Winner at Dockercon2020 / Okteto Community Leader & Co-Author of Learn Lightweight Kubernetes with k3s (2019) , Packt Publication & also run Independent KubeDaily community. reach out me @BiradarSangam

 ![](https://komarev.com/ghpvc/?username=sangam14)